Ricardo Abarca

 Ricardo Guillermo Abarca Lowman (born June 1, 1986) is a Mexican actor and singer.

-Born to Ricardo Abarca Medina and Yasmine Cheyenne Lowman, Ricardo Abarca began his career as a member of the teenage Mexican boy band M5 with whom he released five albums from 2002 through 2009.
+Born to Ricardo Abarca Medina of Mexico and Yasmine Cheyenne Lowman, a London-born Englishwoman, Ricardo Abarca began his career as a member of the teenage Mexican boy band M5 with whom he released five albums from 2002 through 2009.
 After a special appearance in the popular telenovela Rebelde, Abarca obtained his first character role in Amores de mercado.

 Early years

 In 2002, Abarca suffered an accident when he exited a helicopter and waved good-bye to fans.
 Doctors spent 12 hours reattaching his fingers that had been cut off, thanks to fans who had voluntarily searched for and located them, throughout the field, where the accident had occurred.